Fixation dynamics on multilayer networks: Models

-Next, in model 1, in each time step, we select one individual (i.e., parent) for reproduction with the probability proportional to its fitness.
+The model assumptions up to this point are shared by models 1 and 2.
+Next, in model 1, in each time step, we select one individual (i.e., parent) for reproduction with probability proportional to its fitness.
 Then, we select one of the two layers to operate the Bd process with the equal probability, i.e., $1/2$.
-Then, the parent selects one of its neighbors in the selected layer with the probability proportional to the weight of the edge between the two individuals.
+Then, the parent selects one of its neighbors in the selected layer with probability proportional to the weight of the edge between the two individuals.
 Finally, the parent converts the type of the selected neighbor into the parent's type in the selected layer.
 This concludes one time step of the Bd process.
-We repeat this procedure until the entire population settles into an absorbing state in which all individuals are either of the resident or mutant type in each layer.
+We repeat this procedure until the entire population settles into an absorbing state in which all individuals are of either resident or mutant type in each layer.
 It should be noted that the final state in the two layers may be different, i.e., resident in one layer and mutant in the other layer.
+This phenomenon may represent the situation in which two opinions or behaviors, $O_1$ and $O_2$, are competing in one layer, and two others, $O_3$ and $O_4$, are competing in the other layer.
+Then, all individuals may adopt the combination of $O_1$ and $O_3$ in the end or the combination of $O_1$ and $O_4$, for example.

-In each time step in model 2, we first select an individual $i$ as parent with the probability proportional to its fitness in each time step.
+In each time step in model 2, we first select an individual $i$ as the parent with probability proportional to its fitness in each time step.
 This process is the same as that in model 1.
-However, differently from model 1, we then do not select the layer but draw a neighbor of $i$ in layer 1, denoted by $j$, with the probability proportional to the edge weight $w_{ij}^{[1]}$, and $j$ copies $i$'s type.
-At the same time, we select an individual $k$ as another parent with the probability proportional to its fitness.
-Then, we select a neighbor of $k$ in layer 2, denoted by $\ell$, with the probability proportional to the edge weight $w_{k\ell}^{[2]}$, and $\ell$ copies $k$'s type.
+However, differently from model 1, we then do not select the layer but draw a neighbor of $i$ in layer 1, denoted by $j$, with probability proportional to the edge weight $w_{ij}^{[1]}$, and $j$ copies $i$'s type.
+At the same time, we select an individual $k$ as another parent with probability proportional to its fitness.
+Then, we select a neighbor of $k$ in layer 2, denoted by $\ell$, with probability proportional to the edge weight $w_{k\ell}^{[2]}$, and $\ell$ copies $k$'s type.
 Individual $k$ may be the same as individual $i$.
-This model is the same as the main model proposed in \cite{Su2022nhb} except that their model used a death-birth instead of birth-death process and that the fitness for each individual is determined by two-player games in their model and therefore not constant for each type in general.
+This model is the same as the main model proposed in \cite{Su2022nhb}, except that the latter model used a death-birth instead of birth-death process, and in the latter model the fitness for each individual was determined by two-player games in their model and therefore was not constant for each type in general.
+We consider model 2 in addition to model 1 because model 2 is a direct extension of the model proposed in \cite{Su2022nhb}.
+On the other hand, model 1 is more amenable to mathematical analysis of fixation dynamics than model 2.